 Mental health has become a phrase we hear almost every day and the question I ask myself every time is why are the cases increasing day in day out?
-And why have there been no ultimate remedies to this problem?
-I mean, people in the society are suffering and very little seems to be done to help solve the mental health problem.
+Why have there been no ultimate remedies to this problem?
+I mean, people in society are suffering and very little seems to be done to help solve the mental health problem.

 We have always dreaded illnesses such as cancer and HIV among others.
 One disorder we have overlooked for a long time is mental health, but no more.
 The cat is out of the bag and from the looks of it, it’s not going back.
-But before we dive deep into mental health, what is it, and what does it entail, really?
+But before we dive deep into mental health, we need to understand it.
+What is mental health and what does it entail, really?
 Is everybody aware of the importance of ensuring mental health and what are the ways of making sure one does not fall victim to mental health disorders?

-My take on mental health is the different problems that compromise our psychological and emotional health.
-I don’t believe that it’s not something that happens one morning.
+My take on mental health is one’s psychological and emotional wellbeing.
+There are different problems that compromise our psychological and emotional health.
+I believe that it’s not something that happens one morning.
 I think it’s a gradual process, a sequence of events that affect how people interact with their peers in society.
-But the question remains, what things are likely to cause mental health problems?
+But the question remains, what are the likely causes of mental health problems?

 Social interactions and social media.

 I love social media.
-Some of my closest peers will tell you that I’m addicted to twitter.
-But I believe that one thing that has gotten me through the hype on social media is knowing that I am different from all my followers and following.
+Some of my closest peers will tell you that I’m addicted to Twitter, which I’m not.
+But I believe that one thing that has gotten me through the hype on social media is knowing that people are entitled to their opinion.
 Our social interactions do a thing or two in our lives.
-Some of us use social media and social interactions to set bars in their lives.
+Some of us use social media and social interactions to set bars in our lives.
 I’m sorry friend, it doesn’t work that way.
 Everybody is happy in most of these engagement platforms, but the big question is are they literary happy in real life?
 Your answer to this question is right.

-The society is not fair and don’t expect it to be pal.
-Pressure form the society and the people around you can be toxic.
+Society is not fair and doesn’t expect it to be.
+Pressure from society and the people around you can be toxic.
 How you handle it is, however, all up to you.
 What do you do with the pressure?
 I don’t know what my nuclear or extended family perceive of me and what they expect from me.
 All I know is I kinda don’t care.
 This is my trick, it may be unconventional for you but it has kept me mentally healthy for a few decades.
-I just mind my own damn business.
-I mean, yes I have.
-I have my own small and big dreams and I care less about what the society thinks about me but this attitude has kept me sane for more than two decades.
+I just mind my own business.
+I have my own small and big dreams and I care less about what society thinks about me but this attitude has kept me sane for more than two decades now.
 Don’t let anyone dream for you, take charge of your dreams and actualize them in a gradual process to avoid psychological or emotional stress.